The Poet Life presents

 The Poet Life is proud to be a vital force in the Tobacco Control movement through the transformative power of spoken word and creative strategy.
 Our signature program, “You Don’t Want That Smoke,” brings together poets, artists, educators, and organizations to raise awareness, shift culture, and empower communities—especially youth—to take a stand against Big Tobacco.

-Founded by Christoph Jenkins, who also serves as Creative Strategist on the Board of AATCLC (African American Tobacco Control Leadership Council), The Poet Life has strategically aligned the arts with public health through a growing body of impactful, advocacy-driven projects.
+Founded by Christoph Jenkins, who also serves as Creative Strategist at the AATCLC (African American Tobacco Control Leadership Council), The Poet Life has strategically aligned the arts with public health through a growing body of impactful, advocacy-driven projects.

 Through spoken word, visual storytelling, workshops, and national campaigns, we creatively expose the dangers of tobacco and menthol use in vulnerable communities.
 We don’t just educate — we activate.